ChaoticWeg/VoidBatteryApp/README.md

 #### Limitations:

+- Does not update keyboard/mouse LEDs yet (soon™)
 - Supports only the Void Pro, as of yet
 - Only tested on Windows 10, version 1607
 - I have no idea whether specific drivers are required by HidSharp